vboomi/PhlatCam/Refocus/README.md

 # PSF Stack
 The refocus psf stack can be downloaded from here: https://www.dropbox.com/sh/rms5pamqomjbtgy/AAA_xgEQ9Phbv9FcJYRNnCTya?dl=0

-Place the the mat file in 'refocus/psfs' directory.
+Place the mat file in 'refocus/psfs' directory.

 # Contents of PSF stack mat file
 - psfs - 912x1368x4x3.
 The four channels in order are R,G,G,B. This is the bayer splitting of the captured psf.
 Can disregard one of the Gs and use it as color PSF.